-We are one of the world’s leading peacebuilding organisations, with 30 years’ experience.
-We believe peace is possible where people can live in safety, have fair and effective laws, participate in shaping political decisions, make a decent living and improve their wellbeing.
+They are one of the world’s leading peacebuilding organisations, with 30 years’ experience.
+They believe peace is possible where people can live in safety, have fair and effective laws, participate in shaping political decisions, make a decent living and improve their wellbeing.

 1. Working with people directly affected by conflict to find peaceful solutions.